TITLE Box Office Manager

 CLASSIFICATION NUMBER 1470

-The primary job duty of the Box Office/Business Manager is management of the business operations of the Juanita K. Hammons Hall for the Performing Arts.
-The Box Office/Business Manager establishes and monitors financial controls and cash handling policies and procedures, prepares and executes financial settlements with the artists, production companies, and/or promoters performing or representing the performers in any of the Missouri State University venues, maintains accounting records for all cash received in the Missouri State -TIX system through verification of daily cash reports and maintenance of accurate accounting documents, reviews and verifies all expenditures made by the Hall, analyzes the Hall's financial operations, prepares financial reports and statements for decision making, and assists in the development and execution of the departmental budget and foundations accounts associated with the Hall.
+The primary job duty of the Box Office Manager is management of the Missouri State TIX box office operations. he Box Office Manager prepares financial settlements with the artists and/or promoters in any of the Missouri State University athletic and entertainment venues.
+The Box Office Manager maintains accounting records for all cash received in the Missouri State TIX system through verification of daily cash reports and maintenance of accurate accounting documents, reviews and prepares box office financial reports and statements for Athletics, and shows end of year closings.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: Strong oral and written communication skills are required.
+Skills: Strong verbal and written communication skills are required.
 Excellent interpersonal skills, particularly in dealing with the public, are required.
 Computer literacy, with knowledge of programs utilizing spreadsheet applications, is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: The scope of the job frequently requires attendance at evening and/or weekend activities, performances, lectures, and/or rehearsals.
+Other: The scope of the job frequently requires attendance at evening and/or weekend activities, performances, and athletic events.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Establishes, oversees, and monitors the procedures for securing and processing ticket receipts by proper accounting for all cash received in the Missouri State-TIX system, verifying daily cash reports, maintaining accurate bookkeeping documents regarding sales, and assuring the deposit of ticket receipts appropriately.
+3. Establishes, oversees, and monitors the procedures for securing and processing ticket receipts by proper accounting for all cash received in the Missouri State TIX system, verifying daily cash reports, maintaining accurate bookkeeping documents regarding sales, and assuring the deposit of ticket receipts appropriately.

-5. Assists in the administration of the Hall by coordinating the flow of all reports and documents which require the attention of the Executive Director.
+7. Assists in the administration of the athletic and entertainment venues and athletics by coordinating the flow of all reports and documents which require the attention of the Senior Associate Director of Athletics, Athletic and Entertainment Facilities or the Athletics Director.

-7. Participates as a fully productive member of the professional staff by coordinating and consulting with other departments in areas where the business manager can assist.
+9. Participates as a fully productive member of the professional staff by coordinating and consulting with other departments as appropriate.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Executive Director of the Juanita K. Hammons Hall for the Performing Arts.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Senior Associate Director of Athletics, Athletic and Entertainment Facilities.

-10. Contributes to the overall success of the Juanita K. Hammons Hall for the Performing Arts by performing all other duties and responsibilities as assigned.
+13. Contributes to the overall success of box office operations by performing all other duties and responsibilities as assigned.

-The Box Office/Business Manager is supervised by the Executive Director, supervises full time, part time, and student workers, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.
+The Box Office Manager is supervised by the Senior Associate Director of Athletics, Athletic and Entertainment Facilities, supervises full-time, part-time, and student workers, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.

 OFFICE OF HUMAN RESOURCES